Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Experiments

 \subsubsection{Ablation on Sampling Stochasticity}

-To explore how stochastic sampling introduced in Section~\ref{sec:method_stochasticity} impacts reconstruction performance, we design a series of experiments that progressively incorporate the described stochastic elements.
+To explore how the stochastic sampling introduced in Section~\ref{sec:method_stochasticity} affects reconstruction performance, we designed a series of experiments that progressively incorporate the described stochastic elements.
 All training configurations are summarized in Table~\ref{tab:randomness}.

-Specifically, we began with \textit{UNITS-Fix}, a fully deterministic instantiation of the UNITS framework with a fixed initial undersampling mask ($R=8$), a fixed re-undersampling ratio of the input subset ($0.4$), and a disjoint partition of input and loss subsets, similar to SSDU~\cite{yaman2020ssdu}.

-From \textit{UNITS-Fix}, we incrementally introduced the stochastic elements supported by UNITS: \textit{RandInitSeed} relaxes the constraint of the initial undersampling mask, allowing for random generation seeds at each training step while keeping the acceleration rate constant ($R=8$). \textit{RandRatio} further randomized the re-undersampling ratio, so that the relative sizes of input and loss subsets varied across iterations. \textit{IndependentMask} removed the disjoint constraint, allowing the two subsets to be sampled independently with separate random re-undersampling ratios.
+Specifically, we included \textit{FixedSampling} as a deterministic baseline with a fixed initial undersampling mask ($R=8$), a fixed re-undersampling ratio of the input subset ($0.4$), and a disjoint partition of input and loss subsets, similar to SSDU~\cite{yaman2020self}.
+Starting from this baseline, we incrementally introduced the stochastic elements supported by UNITS: \textit{RandInitSeed} relaxes the constraint of the initial undersampling mask, allowing for random generation seeds at each training step while keeping the acceleration rate constant ($R=8$). \textit{RandRatio} further randomized the re-undersampling ratio, so that the relative sizes of input and loss subsets varied across iterations. \textit{IndependentMask} removed the disjoint constraint, allowing the two subsets to be sampled independently with separate random re-undersampling ratios.
 Finally, \textit{UNITS-Base} incorporated all of the above and additionally randomized the initial acceleration rate ($R=2\sim 16$).
 All variants used the same reconstruction network, differing only in their undersampling strategies.